-- 26. There is not yet a full recognition by all countries and stakeholders that poverty and hunger are closely interlinked with sustainable food systems, forests, oceans and freshwater ecosystems, and biodiversity.
-A lack of progress in sustainably managing the natural resource base presents a serious challenge to the achievement of the Sustainable Development Goals.
-Changes in land and water use and management, pollution and overuse of external inputs, overexploitation and overharvesting, and the proliferation of invasive alien species all negatively impact biodiversity for food and agriculture.
-Loss and degradation of ecosystems and transitions to more intensive production relying on a limited range of species, varieties and breeds remain major drivers of loss of biodiversity for food and agriculture and ecosystem services. - 27.
+26. Not all countries and stakeholders fully recognize that poverty and hunger are closely interlinked with sustainable food systems, forests, oceans, freshwater ecosystems and biodiversity.
+Lack of progress in the sustainable management of the natural resource base presents a serious challenge to the achievement of the Goals.
+Changes in land and water use and management, pollution, overuse of external inputs, overexploitation and overharvesting, and the proliferation of invasive alien species all negatively impact biodiversity for food and agriculture.
+Loss and degradation of ecosystems and transitions to more intensive production that relies on a limited range

+- of species, varieties and breeds remain major drivers of biodiversity loss for food and agriculture and ecosystem services. - 27.
 Despite the crucial contribution of forests and sustainable forest management to sustainable development, deforestation and forest degradation continue in many regions, often in response to the demand for wood, food, fuel and fibre.
 Global demand for and consumption of forest products and services is projected to accelerate and put further pressure on forests.
-Currently, over seven million hectares of natural forests continue to be converted annually to other land uses owing chiefly to large-scale commercial agriculture and other economic activities.
-While the rate of deforestation has slowed down in many regions over the past decade, estimates indicate that tree cover loss has steadily been rising in the tropics since 2000 due to human and natural causes, including fires and storms, posing imminent challenges that require urgent cross-sectoral action at all levels to sustainably manage forests, including through their conservation, restoration and expansion.
-There is a particular urgency of taking decisive action to halt deforestation, restore degraded forests, and substantially increase afforestation and reforestation globally. - 28.
-The management of genetic resources used in aquaculture also has major implications for food security and nutrition, as production from aquaculture now surpasses production from capture fisheries.
-The expansion of protected areas for marine biodiversity and existing policies and treaties that encourage responsible use of ocean resources are still insufficient to combat the adverse effects of overfishing, growing ocean acidification due to climate change and worsening coastal eutrophication.
-As billions of people depend on oceans for their livelihood and food source and on the transboundary nature of oceans, increased efforts and interventions are needed to conserve and sustainably use ocean resources at all levels.
+Currently, over seven million hectares of natural forests are converted annually to other land uses, owing chiefly to large-scale commercial agriculture and other economic activities.
+While the rate of deforestation has slowed in many regions over the past decade, estimates indicate that tree cover loss has been steadily rising in the tropics since 2000 owing to human and natural causes, including fires and storms.
+That has posed significant challenges that require urgent cross-sectoral action at all levels to sustainably manage forests, including through conservation, restoration and expansion.
+There is particular urgency to take decisive action to halt deforestation, restore degraded forests and substantially increase afforestation and reforestation globally. - 28.
+The management of genetic resources used in aquaculture has major implications for food security and nutrition, as aquaculture production now surpasses capture fisheries.
+The expansion of protected areas for marine biodiversity and the existence of policies and treaties that encourage responsible use of ocean resources are still insufficient to combat the adverse effects of overfishing, increasing ocean acidification due to climate change, and worsening coastal eutrophication.
+As billions of people depend on the ocean for their livelihood and food source, given the transboundary nature of oceans, increased efforts and interventions at all levels are needed to conserve and sustainably use ocean resources.